Guadeloupe with your family : practical guide

 9 – CLIMATE

 Guadeloupe enjoys a tropical climate and pleasant temperatures.
-Located between the Tropic of Cancer and the Equator, its sunshine is relatively high.
-Temperatures, mild, between 20 and 30 degrees all year round.
+Located between the Tropic of Cancer and the Equator, it enjoys a relatively high level of sunshine.
+Temperatures are mild, between 20 and 30 degrees all year round.
 Winter is the best season to get there.
 It is in the dry season called “Lent”, a hot period that takes place from December to May.
 The rainy season, called “wintering”, is wet.
 Rains are more frequent from June to December.
 It is therefore the low season.
 Good to know: the sun in the Antilles rises early from 5:30 am and sets around 6:30 pm.

 10 – BEFORE LEAVING

-- Your children will travel with an up-to-date vaccination record, if necessary go to the doctor for booster shots before leaving!
+- Your children must travel with an up-to-date vaccination record, if necessary go to the doctor for booster shots before leaving!
 The Pasteur Institute details all the precautions before leaving for Guadeloupe.

 - For certain travellers, only and on the recommendation of the doctor (e.g. long stay, etc.): a vaccine against hepatitis B, flu or pneumococcus can be prescribed.